Judith Reve (Moss) Tortel

-Judith Reve (Moss) Tortel of Jerome, Idaho, passed away June 1, 2022, in Idaho Falls, Idaho.
-She was born on September 23, 1935, to Steeley L. Moss and Ferne Reve (Kalland) Moss.
+JEROME — Judith Reve (Moss) Tortel of Jerome, Idaho, passed away June 1, 2022, in Idaho Falls, Idaho.
+She was born on September 23, 1935, to Steeley L. Moss and Ferne Reve Kalland Moss.
 Judy was raised on a farm north of Jerome.
 She attended grade school at Pleasant Plains and graduated from Jerome High School in 1953.

 Judy Tortel is survived by her brother, DeWitt (Carolyn) Moss: sons, Errow (Cindy) Tortel, Myles (Venita) Tortel; grandchildren, Evan (Heather) Tortel (Emry and Brinley), Reve Tortel, Royce Tortel; step-son, Jeffrey (Trinity) Martin (Ivory); step-daughter, Desiree Jacobsen (Sydney, Taylor and Brayden); nephews, Kevin (Dana) Moss, and Gregory Moss.
 Judy was preceded in death by her parents, Steeley Moss and Ferne Moss Atwood and Lonnie Martin.